jsefton/laravel-mail-audit/README.md

 This package will automatically register the event listeners and data will be inserted within the 'email_audits' table.

 An eloquent model exists if you wish to query the data back out as: `MailAudit\EmailAudit`

+Please note currently for Laravel 7+ until tested and verified in lower versions.